 Session

-Asset Database and Unity Editor Connection in the upper-left corner are both working properly.
+Asset Database and Unity Editor Connection indicators in the upper-left corner of the input box are both green.

-- Multimodal input: the input box supports image upload and parsing.
-You can paste with
+- Multimodal input: drop or paste images into the input box with

 Collaboration